Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Generic Fibers of -modules

 \begin{cor1} The functor $(-)_K \colon \bf{D}(\X) \to \bf{D}(X)$ canonically descends to the functor

-\end{cor1} \begin{proof} \cite[Definition 3.4.2 and Theorem 3.4.9]{Z3} guarantee that $\bf{D}(\X)^a$ is the Verdier quotient of $\bf{D}(\X)$ by the subcategory of $\bf{D}_{\Sigma_\X}(\X)$ of complexes with almost zero cohomology sheaves.
-Therefore, the results follows from the universal properties of Verdier quotients, Lemma~\ref{lemma:kill-torsion}, and the observation that any almost zero $\O_\X$-module is $\varpi^\infty$-torsion. \end{proof}
+\end{cor1} \begin{proof} We recall that \cite[Definition 3.4.2 and Theorem 3.4.9]{Z3} guarantee that $\bf{D}(\X)^a$ is the Verdier quotient of $\bf{D}(\X)$ by the subcategory of $\bf{D}_{\Sigma_\X}(\X)$ of complexes with almost zero cohomology sheaves.
+Therefore, the results follow from the universal properties of Verdier quotients, Lemma~\ref{lemma:kill-torsion}, and the observation that any almost zero $\O_\X$-module is $\varpi^\infty$-torsion. \end{proof}